According to research from the University of Vermont:

 “Nearly 90% of people worldwide who spend at least 22 hours a day inside.
 Americans spend most of their time (90%) either indoors or in vehicles.
 Children spend less than one hour daily outside, which is 50% less than their parents did as children”.

 What about feeding yourself with organic vegetables freshly plucked from the pot?
-Here is a list of the easiest vegetables to grow indoors.
+Here is a list of the easiest vegetables for growing indoors.

 Don’t worry if you don’t have a big backyard or garden.
 Your living room will do just fine.
 Just simple home care with few essentials will save you from all that grocery trips plus prevent you from spending several bucks.

-Scroll down and find all about growing vegetables indoors and which ones are the best.
+Scroll down and find all about the best vegetables to grow indoors.

 Can you grow vegetables indoors all year round?

 Yes!
 The vegetables can be grown indoors, in your apartment, all year round.
-It’s just that you should know the exact amount of light for the plants to survive.
+It’s just that you should know the exact amount of light needed for your indoor plants to survive.
 Different areas of your home offer an additional amount of light.
 An average window provides low to medium natural light for plants.

 If you plan to grow high-light vegetables indoors all year round, like cherry tomatoes, you need to increase the lights’ level with lights like lamps or LED grow lights, especially in winter months when the day length is short and natural light is low.